martencassel/binaryrepo/README.md

 Binaryrepo is a server that serves a proxy cache for any docker registry that implements the Docker Registry v2 procotol.
 In the current setup, public docker images can be pulled through it.

+Due to limitations in the docker client, a reverse proxy (nginx) must be setup infront of the binaryrepo server, in order to be able to pull images through the binaryrepo server from docker hub.
 ## Future plans

 More features might be implemented.